chaminda204/ActiveMq/ReadMe.txt

 This is a POC project and the purpose of this is to demonstrate the usage of activeMQ.
-Later, the same scenario will be simplified using Appache Camel content based routing.
+Product messages are processed based on the state and this will be simplified using Appache Camel content based routing (Not implemented yet).

 This contains the set of instructions required to build and run ActiveMq application.